iamluckycheema/simple_attendence_app/README.md

-# A Simple App built using Flutter to take and export attendece as PDF.
+# A Simple App built using Flutter to take and export attendance as PDF.

 You can mark attendence covineanlty and generate a well formated PDF report in matter of seconds.
 Options to save/print and share directly are available in app.